Corfu Declaration: Impact

 In essence, the Corfu Declaration was a political manifesto disregarded by the Serbian government with respect to the qualified majority needed to adopt a constitution, but upheld when its provisions coincided with Serbian interests.
+Conversely, Croatian autonomist politicians deemed the provisions on the qualified majority as a binding agreement.
 The Declaration was a compromise by the Yugoslav Committee and the Pašić government.
 It was hailed as a South Slavic Magna Carta for recognising the "tribal" names, three flags and religions, and two "alphabets".
 At the same time, the Declaration limited the powers of the future Constituent Assembly by deciding on the monarchy and the specific ruling dynasty.
 It also decided the name of the future state as the Kingdom of Serbs, Croats and Slovenes – following Serbian objections against the name of "Yugoslavia" as a Western invention designed to stamp out the name "Serbia".

-Trumbić was largely isolated in opposition to the centralism championed by Pašić; most of the Yugoslav Committee sided with Pašić on the issue.
-While Trumbić insisted on leaving the internal affairs, education, judiciary, and economy (other than customs, currency, credit and management of state property) to federal units and asked for veto powers for the "tribes" in the Constitutional Assembly to ensure decision-making by consensus, Pašić rejected the ideas.
+Trumbić was largely isolated in his opposition to the centralism championed by Pašić; most of the Yugoslav Committee sided with Pašić on the issue.
+While Trumbić insisted on leaving the internal affairs, education, judiciary, and economy (other than customs, currency, credit and management of state property) to federal units and asked for veto powers for the "tribes" in the Constitutional Assembly to ensure decision-making by consensus, Pašić rejected his ideas.
 Pašić favoured granting a degree of autonomy to local governments but advocated the abolition of historical lands in favour of new administrative units.
-Pašić let it be known that Croatian federalists may only exert some influence in Zagreb and its immediate surroundings and on the Adriatic islands – largely claimed by Italy.
+Pašić let it be known that Croatian federalists may only exert some influence in Zagreb and its immediate surroundings and on the Adriatic islands largely claimed by Italy.
 The Declaration avoided most of these issues but referred to "counties and other administrative units".
 That was later interpreted as a break with the historical rights of the historical provinces.
 Similarly, the Croatian Sabor was given no role in the Declaration.
 The Corfu Declaration contained no institutional safeguards of national rights.
 According to Ivo Banac, the Yugoslav Committee chose not to insist on those matters as it was preoccupied with the Italian threat.
 In Italy, the Declaration was portrayed as anti-Italian in spirit, aimed at splitting Italy from its allies and diminishing the Italian contribution to the war effort.
 This view was specifically advocated by Fasces of Revolutionary Action Benito Mussolini.
 Nationalists sought to capitalise on identifying with nationalistic positions towards the Adriatic Question by presenting the Treaty of London (with addition of Fiume (Rijeka) to Italy) as a fair territorial compromise threatened by the imperialistic thinking of the Yugoslav Committee.